 The house is also certified with the Northern Irish Tourist Board, meeting strict statutory requirements as a provider in NI.

 The front attic bedroom has a comfy double bed, is bright, welcoming and cosy with a neutral colour scheme.
 A bed-settee is available should a second bed be needed in this room.
-Inside, you'll find plenty of reading material (including maps and guides) clean white linens, towels and toiletries.
+Inside, you'll find plenty of reading material (including maps and guides) clean linens, towels and toiletries.
 The room has a desk, central heating, electric blanket, tea/ coffee making facilities and wifi.
-Guests are provided with white housecoats and slippers.
+Guests are provided with housecoats and slippers.

 The house is located on a very quiet residential street in the heart of Belfast's Ormeau Road - a safe, family-friendly and diverse area where you can find great restaurants and cafes, contemporary bars and traditional pubs.
 Only 15 min walk into the very centre of the city, 10min walk to nearby Ormeau Park.
 Outside, the city centre bus stop will take you into town, via Botanic Ave (for Queen's University/Ulster Museum).